ahape/pokered/README.md

     adjustment because some Pokemon were only meant to be encountered later in the game, and so the developers didn't bother giving them any moves until way late (e.g. Moltres level 50, et al).
 Now it's unified and more predictable.

+I'd like to think that these customizations make the gameplay equal parts harder _and_ easier.
+It's harder because you'll fight trainers with a **far** greater variety of Pokemon, so you'll need to have a pretty diverse ensemble.
+It's easier because you'll be able to catch any Pokemon you want.
+Overall, I added them so that the player could experience _all_ that Pokemon has to offer.

 ## See also